 Improves Cognitive Function

 When small medium-chain fatty acids convert directly into ketones, one of the areas where these are believed to have the most effect is in the brain.
-By providing energy to and protecting neural pathways, these ketones can mitigate the symptoms of dementia and other neurodegenerative diseases, by providing energy for concentration, focus and memory retention.
+By providing energy to and protecting neural pathways, these ketones can mitigate the symptoms of other neurodegenerative diseases, by providing energy for concentration, focus and memory retention.
 [12]

 MCT Oil Side Effects